-In accordance with the Cypriot Covered Bond Law and the laws of any other relevant Member State, by virtue of the Covered Bond Legislation and the Transaction Documents, the Cover Pool and all cash flows derived therefrom (including any amounts standing to the credit of the Transaction Account) will be available both prior to and following the commencement of dissolution proceedings in respect of the Issuer to satisfy the obligations of the Issuer to the Covered Bondholders in respect of the Cover Pool and the other Cover Pool Creditors in respect of the Covered Bonds.
+In accordance with the Cypriot Covered Bond Law and the laws of any other relevant Member State, by virtue of the Covered Bond Legislation and the Transaction Documents, the Cover Pool and all cash flows derived therefrom (including any amounts standing to the credit of the Transaction Account) will be available both prior to and following the commencement of dissolution proceedings in respect of the Issuer to satisfy the obligations of the Issuer to the Covered Bondholders in respect of the Cover Pool and the other Cover Pool Creditors in respect of the Cover Pool in priority to the Issuer's obligations to any other creditors, until the repayment in full of the Covered Bonds.
 In certain circumstances, including the occurrence of certain insolvency events in respect of the Issuer, the ability to realise any such security may be delayed and/or the value of the security impaired.
 There can be no assurance that the Issuer will not become insolvent and/or the subject of insolvency proceedings and/or that the Covered Bondholders would not be adversely affected by the application of insolvency laws (including Cypriot insolvency laws).
-If, following the commencement of dissolution proceedings in respect of the Issuer to the Issuer, the terms of the Covered Bond Law and the Transaction Documents, then they may still have an unsecured claim against the Issuer for the shortfall.
+If, following the commencement of dissolution proceedings in respect of the Issuer, the Cover Pool Creditors have not received the full amount due to them pursuant to the terms of the Cypriot Covered Bond Law and the Transaction Documents, then they may still have an unsecured claim against the Issuer for the shortfall.
 There is no guarantee that the Issuer will have sufficient funds to pay that shortfall.